hl709/Accordion/README.md

 * phpMyAdmin
 * MySQL

-To download the instructions of installing WordPress with Laravel Homestead, along with the other required software, click [here](https://github.com/user-attachments/files/21222285/WordPress.Download.Instructions.docx.pdf) to download the instructions PDF.
+To download the instructions to install WordPress using Laravel Homestead, along with the other required software, click [here](https://github.com/user-attachments/files/21222285/WordPress.Download.Instructions.docx.pdf) to download the instructions PDF.